-These guidelines recognize that "water for drinking, culinary and other domestic uses should be safe, palatable and aesthetically appealing".20 They also acknowledge that "water should be free from pathogenic organisms, hazardous chemical and radioactive substances, and objectionable colour, odour and taste".21 However, the actual scope of the guidelines in no way accomplishes such admirable goals.
+These guidelines recognize that "water for drinking, culinary and other domestic uses should be safe, palatable and aesthetically appealing".
+They also acknowledge that "water should be free from pathogenic organisms, hazardous chemical and radioactive substances, and objectionable colour, odour and taste".
+However, the actual scope of the guidelines in no way accomplishes such admirable goals.

-The guidelines are limited to only 42 substances, while the number of pollutants in water identified by the International Joint Commission as having potentially adverse health effects has been set at 381 chemicals.22 Also, in evaluating the toxicity of each parameter, the synergistic effects of chemicals combining in the water supply are not taken into account.
+The guidelines are limited to only 42 substances, while the number of pollutants in water identified by the International Joint Commission as having potentially adverse health effects has been set at 381 chemicals.
+Also, in evaluating the toxicity of each parameter, the synergistic effects of chemicals combining in the water supply is not taken into account.

 These federal guidelines are oriented primarily to the identification of biological and physical problems in the drinking water, such as taste and odour or bacteriological problems.
 Not all of these guidelines are intended to protect human health.
-For example, a guideline of .3 mg/litre (parts per
+For example, a guideline of .3 mg./litre (parts per million) is set for iron which may give and objectionable colour and taste to the water when it is present in high concentrations, but does not have serious health implications.

 In fact, the guidelines are noticeably lacking in suggested limits for organic chemicals.
-The only organic chemicals for which guidelines have been established are nitrolotriacetic acid (NTA-a substitute for phosphates in laundry detergents), a limited number of pesticides and trihalomethanes.23 No guideline has been established for benzene, which is a known carcinogen and a commn contaminant in polluted water supplies.
-Also, in tests done on drinking water from Niagara-on-the-Lake, the majority of organics, including benzene, found in drinking water samples are not covered by the drinking water guidelines.
+The only organic chemicals for which guidelines have been established are nitrolotriacetic acid (NTA - a substitute for phosphates in laundry detergents), a limited number of pesticides and trihalomethanes.
+No guideline has been established for benzene, which is a known carcinogen and a common contaminant in polluted water supplies.
+Also, in tests done on drinking water from Niagara-on-the-lake, the majority of organics, including benzene, found in drinking water samples are not covered by the drinking water guidelines.

-While the "judicious use of these guidelines"24 is intended to provide safe drinking water to Canadians, these guidelines are not legally enforceable standards.
+While the "judicious use of these guidelines" is intended to provide safe drinking water to Canadians, these guidelines are not legally enforceable standards.
 This means that no one has a legal right to bring an action based on a violation of the maximum allowable levels contained in the guidelines.

 Also, while a violation of a guideline supposedly constitutes grounds for the rejection of the water supply, this provision is meaningless when there is no legal right of action.
-Furthermore, there is no onus on the water supplier to notify the public when a guideline has been violated and, in the case of a violation, there is no clear instruction as to the course of action that should be followed by the water supplier in carrying out his responsibilities to the public, other than resampling of the water.
+Furthermore, there is no onus on the water supplier to notify the public when a guideline has been violated, and, in the case of a violation, there is no clear instruction as to the course of action that should be followed by the water supplier in carrying out his responsibilities to the public, other than resampling of the water.

-At a minimum, the limits set in the guidelines which refer to substances with adverse effects on human health should be adopted as regulations to the proposed Safe Drinking Water Act.
+We propose that, at a minimum, the limits set in the guidelines which refer to substances with adverse effects on human health should be adopted as regulations to the proposed Safe Drinking Water Act.
 It is also necessary, however, to set limits for additional parameters such as benzene that are not presently addressed in the guidelines but which represent significant health risks.

-2. Ontario
+2. ONTARIO

 In Ontario two statutes have been enacted that could be used effectively to control water pollution.
-These two Acts are the Ontario Water Resources Act (OWRA),25 and the Environmental Protection Act (EPA)26.
+These two Acts are the Ontario Water Resources Act (OWRA) 20, and the Environmental Protection Act (EPA) 1.
 The most important statute governing water quality is the Ontario Water Resources Act.
 However, rather than using this Act to establish legally-enforceable standards for either drinking water or industrial waste discharges, the Ministry of the Environment relies on non-enforceable guidelines outlined in "The Blue Book".